jsdelivrbot/ghe-features/README.md

 ## How it works

-We're not able to know on The GitHub Blog whether we can use features which shipped on GitHub.com on the GitHub Enterprise.
+We're not able to know on The GitHub Blog whether we can use features which shipped on GitHub.com on [GitHub Enterprise][github-enterprise].

-It's the roll up [New Features][blog] at The GitHub Blog for GitHub.com and [GitHub Enterprise][github-enterprise].
+It's the roll up [New Features][blog] at The GitHub Blog for GitHub.com and GitHub Enterprise.
 And it shows the shipped GitHub Enterprise version in The GitHub Blog posts.

 The shipped features list is available as [ghe-features.json](ghe-features.json).